 Attending Physician, Pediatric Emergency Medicine, Jersey Shore University Medical Center, Neptune, NJ

-“Looking back at my time at MGHfC, I realize how amazing it was for my development as the physician I am today.”
+“Looking back at my time at MGfC, I realize how amazing it was for my development as the physician I am today.”

 Kathryn S. Brigham, MD

-“I clearly loved MGHfC, since I chose to come back!
-Not only did I receive a fantastic and well rounded education at MGH.”
+“I clearly loved MGfC, since I chose to come back!
+Not only did I receive a fantastic and well rounded education at MGH, but I made lifelong friends!”

 John D’Orazio, MD